What Is a Dead Zone?

 Where Are the Dead Zones in the Chesapeake Bay?

 Dead zones form in both the Bay’s mainstem and its tidal rivers, typically in deeper water near the bottom.
 The location, extent, and severity of the dead zones can change throughout the year, usually peaking during the summer months.
+There can also be significant variation from year to year due to changes in weather.
+For example, a rainy spring can wash more pollution into rivers like the Susquehanna, the Bay’s largest tributary, leading to a bigger dead zone that year.

 How Do Dead Zones Affect People Living Around the Chesapeake Bay?